-After graduating as Advertising Executive nearly a decade ago, it was pretty obvious that I was going to use photography as an advertisement tool.
-The problem comes when you stop enjoying what you love because you’re stressed out about making it sustainable, starting to look at the “price” of your work and not at the “value” of it.
-There’s nothing more difficult to do than putting a price to your passion (even when you'll never end up liking your creations.
-Only an artist will understand this) but it doesn’t end up there, after establishing a reasonable price for your work, you have to convince people that it is actually worth it.
-Why paying that much to a photographer if my 15 year old daughter can do it with her phone?
-I only have one answer to that: QUALITY.
-Some people don’t seem to realize that there’s a BIG difference between a photo by a professional photographer who knows what he’s doing and an amateur that happened to take a good shot because the camera took all the difficult decisions for him.
-Apparently some small businesses are willing to pay this difference for a family portrait but not for advertising their business.
-Isn’t it a priority to expose the business that brings food to your table with the best photos possible?
+After graduating as Advertising Executive over a decade ago, it was pretty evident that I was going to use photography as an advertisement tool.
+The problem came when I stopped enjoying what I loved because I became stressed out about making it sustainable — starting to look at the “price” of my work and not at the “value” of it.
+There’s nothing more challenging to do than putting a price to your passion, the next step after establishing a reasonable price for your work, is to convince other people that it is actually worth it.
+"Why paying that much to a photographer if my 15-year-old daughter can do it with her phone?"
+I've heard it many many times, and I only have one answer to that: QUALITY.
+Some people don’t seem to realize that there’s a BIG difference between a photo by a professional photographer who knows what he’s doing and an amateur that happened to take a good shot because the camera made all the difficult decisions for him/her.
+Apparently, some small businesses are willing to pay this difference for a family portrait but not for advertising their business.
+Isn’t it a priority to expose the company that brings food to your table with the best photos possible?
 Or is it more important to have a nice profile photo for Facebook?

-It’s true that when you live out of what you love, you’ll never “work" in your life, but sometimes it can be difficult to balance love and money.
-I’ve lived in 3 different countries so far and gone from the bottom to the top several times.
-I managed to be production coordinator for a TV Commercials studio, I worked as official staff photographer for a culinary magazine and I covered several gastronomic/sport events in different countries.
-Now, I'm surviving thanks to a part-time job at a cute little store.
-Maybe it’s this city, maybe it's the difficult situation in my country that forced me to get away or maybe it’s all in my head, but I can say that where I am now has been the most difficult place to fit in, beside the different language and harsh weather, it’s a complicated culture to adapt to and I realized that it is making me loose the motivation, spark and power to create.
-I'm worrying too much about explaining and educating people how to value an image in a place where no one apparently wants to learn.
-I love what I do and I will continue loving it forever, but I will rather stop doing it as my “job” for a while than giving it for almost nothing to people that won’t value it for what it means to me.
-This is a dream and a career too, we invested money and time studying as in every other career, we manage to get the best equipment we can and we practice A LOT to continue growing, learning and expanding our knowledge.
-I might sound old school or attached to the past but I liked better the society in which I grew up.
-We were more human and less technology-addicted.
+It’s true that when you live out of what you love, you’ll never “work" a day in your life, but sometimes it can be difficult to balance love and money, and also to leave you artistic desires on the side to follow the "clients guidelines."
+I’ve lived in three different countries so far and went from the bottom to the top several times.
+I got to be the production coordinator for a TV Commercials studio, I worked as the staff photographer for a renown culinary magazine, and I covered several gastronomic/sports events in different countries.
+Now, I'm surviving thanks to a part-time job at a cute little store and doing little projects on the side.
+Maybe it’s this city, perhaps it's the difficult situation in my country that forced me to get away or maybe it’s all in my head, but I can say that where I am now has been the most challenging place to break in.
+Besides the different language and harsh weather, it’s a difficult culture to adapt to, and I realized that it is making me lose the motivation, spark and power to create.
+I don't feel like I belong here!

-I’m not saying that I will quit pursuing my dreams of being a great commercial photographer, I’m just saying that I’ll put them on hold for a while, I will stop the pressure I’m applying to myself and I will focus on art instead of business, I will stop trying to explain to people the power of a good photo to promote a business, I won’t send any more emails or make anymore phone calls, I won’t keep pushing and fighting to get “in-business” here.
-I decided to focus on what I truly enjoy and continue capturing beauty for my personal joy.
-I know I’m not the best photographer around, there are millions better than me and that’s why I’ll continue studying and practicing and practicing and practicing.
-I will keep on looking for a mentor/god/guru photographer to work with and learn from.
-I'll also dedicate my energy to the hundred personal projects I left on hold trying to advertise myself and I'll take the word "exposure" out of my system.
-I will go back to my roots, where I was fully enjoying what I do without worrying about how many hours it took me and how much should I charge for that piece of my soul.
-I won’t stop, I will only do things differently.
-I’ll change my strategy and I’ll do what I like.
-I’ll take a middle-age break and redesign my goals.
-I’ll embrace change from another perspective and no matter what, I’ll always choose happiness over money!!!
+I’m not saying that I will quit pursuing my dreams of being a great photographer, I’m just saying that I’ll put them on hold for a while until I figure things out.
+I will stop the pressure I’m applying to myself, and I will focus on art instead of business.
+I will stop trying to explain to people the power of a carefully crafted image to promote a business.
+I won’t send any more emails or make any more phone calls.
+I won’t keep pushing and fighting to get “in-business” here.
+I decided to focus on what I genuinely enjoy and continue capturing beauty for my personal joy and for those who would appreciate my creations.
+I know I’m not the best commercial photographer around, there are millions better than I am, and that’s why I’ll continue studying and practicing and practicing and practicing.
+I will keep on looking for a mentor/genius/guru photographer to work with and learn from.
+I'll also dedicate my energy to the hundred personal projects I left on hold trying to advertise myself, and I'll take the word "exposure" out of my vocabulary.
+People can be ruthless and take advantage with no remorse.
+I don't see people asking for free clothes, free rent or free food in exchange for exposure.
+Why do they apply it to photography?